inBeat/inbeat-website/content/top-influencers/tiktok/food/south-africa/_index.md

 ---
-title: Top 10 Food TikTok Influencers In South Africa in 2023
+title: Top 10 Food TikTok Influencers In South Africa In 2023
 description: >-
   Find top food TikTok influencers in South Africa in 2023.
-Most popular hashtags: #fyp #viral #food #foryoupage.
+Most popular hashtags: #food #viral #fyp #foryoupage.
 platform: TikTok
-hits: 56
+hits: 46
-text_top: Discover the top-rated TikTok accounts on inBeat.
+text_top: See the top-rated TikTok influencers on inBeat.
-text_bottom: Our platform has 56 TikTok influencers like this in South Africa for you to work with.
+text_bottom: Our search engine holds 46 TikTok influencers like this in South Africa for you to contact.
 profiles:
   - username: "veeran.com"
     fullname: >-